Find us +44 (0)113 2837100

 Objectives:

-2. Explore how learning from coaching and mentoring sessions can be applied in the workplace;
+2 - Explore how learning from coaching and mentoring sessions can be applied in the workplace; and,

 Content:

 In this module, students will learn coaching and mentoring skills that will be useful to them in their service.
-Coaching and mentoring models will be taught and them students will be given opportunity to put those into practice.
+Coaching and mentoring models will be taught and the students will be given opportunity to put this process into practice.
 Students will learn about assessment in the police and how assessment processes inform and maintain consistent, professional standards.

 Learning and Teaching Information: